unitycontainer/documentation/articles/features/features.md

 ### Registration
 * No registration required for simple POCO types
 * Registration/updates at any time (no builder required)
-* Supports registration metadata
+* Support registration metadata
-* Supports generic types
+* Support generic types
 * Register existing objects
 * Custom Type factories
 * Type mappings
   * Register as a `Type`
-  * Supports `Type` polymorphism
+  * Support `Type` polymorphism
   * Register as an implemented interface
   * Multiple interfaces of the same `Type`
 * Register Type